SET-Plan Action 4 Flagship Initiative 1:

 - Adoption: innovation and transition processes with stakeholders, consumer acceptance, education, policy, retail, community and society, social research, etc.

-With the focus initiative on integrated regional energy systems (RegSys) the initiative broadens the scope from smart electricity grids to smart energy systems, encompassing regional and cross-sectoral integration in 3 dimensions:
+With the focus initiative on integrated regional energy systems (RegSys) the initiative broadens the scope from smart electricity grids to smart energy systems, encompassing regional and cross-sectoral integration in three dimensions:

 - Smart Energy System Integration: optimise the integration of renewable energy and provide technology service systems that support highly dynamic business processes with a large number of participants such as individual consumers and prosumers or customer groups as well as system operators, facility managers, energy suppliers, service providers and aggregators